Asymptotic Behavior of a Sequence of Conditional Probability Distributions and the Canonical Ensemble: Main results

 \end{enumerate} Given an interval $ I \subset D' $, then

 where

 and $b_n$ is defined in Condition \eqref{eq:fyx2} of Theorem \ref{thm:theorem 1}.
 Furthermore,

-satisfies the definition of the canonical probability distribution in \eqref{def:disc.can.dis}. \end{theorem} Note that the given assumption \eqref{cond:sum.dis} in Theorem \ref{thm:d+d}: all conditions in Theorem \ref{thm:theorem 1} hold for $K_n, Y_n, Z_n$ on an open interval $D$, in which $K_n$ is corresponding to $X_n$ in Theorem \ref{thm:theorem 1}; and all conditions defined on ``all $x \in \mathbb{R}^+$" in Theorem \ref{thm:theorem 1} become defined on ``all $x \in S_n$" for Theorem \ref{thm:d+d}.
-In this way, even $K_n$ is a sequence of discrete random variables, all conditions in Theorem \ref{thm:theorem 1} are still well-defined.
+satisfies the definition of the canonical probability distribution in \eqref{def:disc.can.dis}. \end{theorem} Note that the given assumption \eqref{cond:sum.dis} in Theorem \ref{thm:d+d}: all conditions in Theorem \ref{thm:theorem 1} hold for $K_n, Y_n, Z_n$ on an open interval $D$, in which $K_n$ is corresponding to $X_n$ in Theorem \ref{thm:theorem 1}; and all conditions defined for ``all $x \in \mathbb{R}^+$" in Theorem \ref{thm:theorem 1} become defined for ``all $x \in S_n$" for Theorem \ref{thm:d+d}.
+In this way, even $K_n$ is a sequence of discrete random variables, all conditions in Theorem \ref{thm:theorem 1} are well-defined.

 \begin{remark} In Theorem \ref{thm:theorem 1} and Theorem \ref{thm:d+d}, $X$ and $K$ are defined as a nonnegative random variable.
 In the following two points, we extend our approximation theorem to the case when $X$ (or $K$) is bounded from below (shifting property) and the case when $X$ (or $K$) is a nonpositive random variable (reflection property):